google/ground-platform/README.md

 [![Open Source Helpers](https://www.codetriage.com/google/ground-platform/badges/users.svg)](https://www.codetriage.com/google/ground-platform)

-Ground is a map-first data collection platform which to seamlessly connect the offline world with cloud-based storage and computation.
+Ground is a map-first data collection platform which seamlessly connects the offline world with cloud-based storage and computation.
 It addresses the needs of non-technical local community members, smallholder farmers, and professionals and researchers working in the areas of climate, sustainability, and humanitarian aid.
 It consists of a web app for survey management, and an Android app for offline data collection backed by Firebase.

 **Note:** Ground is not an officially supported product; it is being developed and maintained on a best-effort basis.